 Section 3.
 All members in good standing (dues paid up to date) shall have voting privileges at the annual meeting.

 Section 4.
-That any retired member with at least fifteen (15) years of service be given an honorary life membership card; honorary members shall not hold office nor acquire the right of voting.
+That any retiring member with at least fifteen (15) years of membership be given an honorary life membership certificate.
+Honorary members shall not hold office nor acquire the right of voting.

 Section 5.
 Members in good standing called to military duty shall have dues waived during their activation and remain on the official roll as members.
 Upon return to fire service duty, the members shall not be required to pay dues until the next fiscal year of the Association, but will be eligible for full benefits of the Association upon return to duty.”

 Section 6.
 Membership shall be offered to individuals or entities that support the objectives of the New Hampshire State Firemen’s Association.
 Any advocate member must be approved by the Executive Board.
 Advocate members shall have all the rights and privileges of floor discussion, and to make suggestions.
 They shall not hold any elected office or appointed position.
 They may, however, due to their expertise, be asked to serve as a technical consultant or advisor to any committee or elected or appointed official.
 They shall not have the right to vote or to make motions or seconds to motion.

 Section 1: The annual dues of the association per member shall be determined by the Executive Board and announced at the annual meeting.
 Dues will be due August 31 each year.
 This payment shall be submitted with the Official Roll listing the paid Members.
 Annual dues must be paid by August 31.
 Members not paid as of August 31 shall be removed from the Official Roll.